joelfiddes/cv-markdown/index.md

 __University of Oslo__ _Scientist_ Swiss National Science Foundation research scholar.
 Developing data assimilation and uncertainty framework for large area snowpack simulations in mountain regions.

 `2017-18`
-__World Meteorological Organistation__ _Consultant_ for the <a href="https://joelfiddes.github.io/wmo_gcw/">WMO programme Global Cryosphere Watch</a>.
+__World Meteorological Organization _Consultant_ for the <a href="https://joelfiddes.github.io/wmo_gcw/">WMO programme Global Cryosphere Watch</a>.
 Developing a global solution for interoperability of CryoNet monitoring stations and GCW dataportal.

 `2014-17`
 __WSL Institute for Snow and Avalanche Research SLF__ _Data scientist_.
 Developing and managing data systems for the SwissEx/ OSPER project a large interdisciplinary environmental data acquisition and management project with multiple ETH domain partners.
-The WSL/ SLF is a leading federal institue in Switzerland for both hydrology and natural hazard assesments.
+The WSL/ SLF is a leading federal institute in Switzerland for both hydrology and natural hazard assessments.

 `2016`
 __Himalaya Permafrost ETH SEED__ _Scientist_ Establishment of high altitude permafrost monitoring sites Langtang, Nepal.
 Training young Nepalese scientists.
 International permafrost and data tools workshop with participants from Afghanistan, India and Nepal.